NoneShen/Poly-document/new_chain/launch_and_test/launch.md

 ## 2. Register Chain

+For chain registration, you need to complete the following two functions:

 ### Step 1.
 Call chain registration functions
 Registration is the prerequisite of monitoring and processing block information and checking the execution of cross-chain transactions.
 The chain will be officially involved into the cross-chain ecosystem after completing registration and being approved by the Cross Chain Council.